 From the top of Tunnel Mountain, we could see another mountain where we intended to go hike on the following day: Sulphur Mountain.

 I must explain here that it is rather easy to get to the top of Sulphur Mountain via a gondola.
-It might be one of the most popular activities in Banff.
+It might actually be one of the most popular activities in Banff.
 You just have to jump in the gondola and up you go, you find yourself at an altitude of 2,400 meters, drinking coffee while enjoying the magnificent scenery.

 But the gondola isn’t cheap.
 During the summer, going up could cost you almost $80 CAD.
 And you sometimes have to book your spot in advance, or be prepared to wait in line.